-Intranet essential #5: Product and services information
+Intranet content type #5: Product and services information

 Content about products and services needs to be authoritative and up-to-date, so it should be closely managed and regularly reviewed.
-It should also be well structured so employees can easily and quickly find what they need.

-Intranet essential #6: Information about different locations
+Intranet content type #6: Information about different locations

-- How to get there
+- Directions to get to each location

 - Maps and floor plans